-Segmental reporting has been updated to reflect minor changes to ANZ New Zealand's structure.
+During the year ended 30 September 2015, Business Banking was integrated with Retail, having been included in Commercial previously.
+Segment reporting has been updated to reflect this change and other minor changes to ANZ New Zealand's structure.
 Comparative data has been adjusted to be consistent with the current year's segment definitions.